Best Buy (NYSE:BBY) Posts Quarterly Earnings Results, Beats Estimates By $0.18 EPS

 Wall Street Analysts Forecast Growth

-A number of research firms have commented on BBY.
-Truist Financial restated a “hold” rating and set a $86.00 price target on shares of Best Buy in a research report on Monday, July 1st.
-Telsey Advisory Group restated an “outperform” rating and issued a $95.00 price objective on shares of Best Buy in a report on Friday, August 23rd.
-Loop Capital raised their target price on Best Buy from $93.00 to $100.00 and gave the company a “buy” rating in a research note on Friday, June 7th.
-Citigroup upgraded shares of Best Buy from a “sell” rating to a “buy” rating and boosted their price target for the stock from $67.00 to $100.00 in a research report on Monday, June 3rd.
-Finally, Evercore ISI raised their price objective on shares of Best Buy from $80.00 to $90.00 and gave the company an “in-line” rating in a research report on Friday, May 31st.
-Seven investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-Based on data from MarketBeat, Best Buy currently has an average rating of “Moderate Buy” and a consensus target price of $90.87.
+Several research analysts have recently issued reports on the stock.
+Truist Financial reiterated a “hold” rating and issued a $86.00 price objective on shares of Best Buy in a report on Monday, July 1st.
+Loop Capital raised their target price on shares of Best Buy from $93.00 to $100.00 and gave the stock a “buy” rating in a report on Friday, June 7th.
+Telsey Advisory Group reaffirmed an “outperform” rating and issued a $95.00 price objective on shares of Best Buy in a research note on Friday, August 23rd.
+DA Davidson increased their target price on shares of Best Buy from $90.00 to $95.00 and gave the stock a “buy” rating in a research report on Friday, May 31st.
+Finally, UBS Group upgraded shares of Best Buy from a “neutral” rating to a “buy” rating and increased their target price for the stock from $85.00 to $106.00 in a research report on Monday, June 17th.
+Seven investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $90.87.

 About Best Buy